 Fifty community members have witnessed firsthand the complexity of the local drainage network on a bus tour of the Geographe catchment, with GeoCatch organising the tour in response to community concerns over flood risk during winter.
 With much of the City of Busselton sitting only meters above sea level, flood protection infrastructure is vital to...Continue Reading

-Expressions of interest are now open for the latest round of the Geographe catchment soil testing program.
+UPDATE: Expressions of interest are now closed for the latest round of the Geographe catchment soil testing program.
+Keep an eye out for the 2025 program.
 The program aims to support farmers to make informed fertiliser decisions to ensure nutrients stay on the farm and out of waterways and estuaries.
-What’s in it for me?
-The soil testing program provides incentives for soil testing and...Continue Reading
+What’s in it for me?...Continue Reading

 A project to remove 780 cubic meters of sludge from the Vasse Estuary to help reduce odours for nearby Wonnerup residents has been completed.
 State Government contributed $320,000 towards sediment removal in the Vasse Estuary near Busselton The project aims to improve livability for residents adjacent to the estuary by removing accumulated ‘black ooze’ sediment...Continue Reading